 FORMULATEXT Function.

 If you have never used the FORMULATEXT function then a quick reminder of the syntax is below.
-This function returns what is displayed in the formula bar if you select the referenced cell.

 Syntax